Oregon Maternity and Paternity Leave

 Unfortunately, no. Unless your employer voluntarily provides paid maternity leave or offers short-term disability insurance for employees, your leave period will be unpaid.
 Neither FMLA nor OFLA guarantees any paid time off.
 You may take out short-term disability insurance benefits to cover your time off if you do so before conception, and follow these tips to manage an unpaid maternity leave.

 FMLA is a gender-neutral law, and Parental Leave under OFLA is something men and women both qualify for.
 However, pregnancy disability leave only applies to pregnant women.

 Under both FMLA and OFLA, you have the right to be returned to the same or similar position (if your job role has been eliminated while you were on leave) when you return from leave.
 Under FMLA, you are entitled to continue to receive group health benefits on the same terms as you would have received them if you were not on leave.
 Under OFLA, you must receive the same benefits as those employees who are absent from work for other reasons (e.g. a sabbatical, paid time off, etc).
 If those employees would have continued to receive seniority and vacation accrual during their time off, you would also be entitled to those benefits.

 What If I Believe My Rights Are Being Violated?

-If you find your employer is not aware of your rights, you can print out this 2016 OFLA poster to show your employer the rules.
+If you find your employer is not aware of your rights or you are a victim of pregnancy discrimination, you can print out this 2016 OFLA poster to show your employer the rules.
 If that doesn’t resolve your issue, you may make a complaint to the Oregon Bureau of Labor & Industries Civil Rights Division.

 Fairygodboss is committed to improving the workplace and lives of women.